A non-linear theory of infrahyperfunctions: Introduction

 \section{Introduction}

-The non-linear theory of generalized functions was initiated by J.-F.\ Colombeau \cite{Colombeau84, Colombeau85} who constructed a differential algebra containing the space of distributions as a linear differential subspace and the space of smooth functions as a subalgebra.
-The algebras of generalized functions provide a framework for linear equations with strongly singular data and non-linear equations \cite{Hormann-DeHoop,Hormann-Ober-Pilipovic}.
+The nonlinear theory of generalized functions was initiated by J.-F.\ Colombeau \cite{Colombeau84, Colombeau85} who constructed a differential algebra containing the space of distributions as a linear differential subspace and the space of smooth functions as a subalgebra.
+Algebras of generalized functions provide a framework for linear equations with strongly singular data and nonlinear equations \cite{Hormann-DeHoop,Hormann-Ober-Pilipovic}.
 We refer to the monograph \cite{Ober} for many interesting applications to the theory of partial differential equations.

 On the other hand, for several natural linear problems the space of distributions is not the suitable setting, e.g.\ Cauchy problems for weakly hyperbolic equations -- even with smooth coefficients -- are in general not well-posed in the space of distributions \cite{Colombini83,Colombini82}.
 Such considerations motivated the search for and study of new spaces of linear generalized functions like ultradistributions \cite{Komatsu} and hyperfunctions \cite{Sato, Morimoto}.
 For instance, under suitable conditions the above Cauchy problems become well-posed in spaces of ultradistributions \cite{Colombini83,Colombini03,Garetto}, while the space of hyperfunctions is the convenient setting for the treatment of partial differential equations with real analytic coefficients \cite{Bony, Komatsu71}.